tytydraco/yessleep/out/The_school_ghost.md

 "No, Di, I still think some of the rumours are exaggerated".
 Gulab said."
 But I do believe that Tabby Didi saw a real ghost."

 He raised his hand "Wait, let me clarify.
 This school was not always an all girls' school".
-Many don't know, but initially boys also studied in this school  before the  q .   top floor of the old building used to be the boys' hostel."
+Many don't know, but initially boys also studied in this school  before the management changed hands.
+The  top floor of the old building used to be the boys' hostel."

 I stared at him."So how do you know all of this?".